 Now you need to get there, right?
 Well, we’ll make it easy for you.

-Thre are many different way to go to Isla Mujeres depending on where you are.
+There are many different ways to go to Isla Mujeres depending on where you are.
 Here are all the ways to get to Isla Mujeres from different locations.

 How to get to Isla Mujeres from Cancun

 You will have to take the ferry to Isla Mujeres from Cancun if you want to visit the island on your own.
 They run frequently during the day and from various terminals.
 The ferry ride is 30 minutes long, and the ride alone is worth it.
 The views of the turquoise water are simply stunning when you’re nearing the island.

 There are three main terminals from where you can get the ferry to Isla Mujeres: